 We also had the coat rack with 3 Elves each with their own peg to hold our sweaters when we came in from school.
 (It was a never ending battle… the coat rack had 3 pegs… and my sister and I had to share)

 Who Were These Wall Hanging Makers?

 Hellerkunst or Heller began in a goat shed.
 Well, Georg and Magda Heller both went to art school to study graphic arts.
 She began to make a name for herself painting fairy tale images on Kindergarten walls in the Wuppertal area.
 He got the idea to transfer her paintings to wood.
 They took their business model and a jigsaw into their goat shed, where they began cutting and painting.
 Years later, the company headed by son was still making wooden toys.
-Today, their grandson, Jan and his sister Sabine are still making wooden decorations for children’s rooms, but they are also taking the company in a new direction…musical instruments.
-Read more about them here– > Heller
+The company prides itself on making the products by hand from high quality wood Today, their grandson, Jan and his sister Sabine are still making wooden decorations for children’s rooms, but they are also taking the company in a new direction…musical instruments.
+Read more about them here– >Heller

 It is a shame that some of these companies have vanished.
 But tastes change… and people move on.
 And if you are lucky, you can still find and collect these old pieces.

 One thing I did notice is just HOW MANY different Fairy Tall Wandfiguren are still available!
 Every fairy tale and story from Germany must have been made into one… and like me… no one ever broke or threw them away.